The seeds from Krishnamacharya’s and Desikachar’s teachings on Haṭha Yoga are rooted through a personal home practice by:

-we need to develop the twin aspects of learning Yoga practice techniques and Yoga practice theory through engaging in learning how to practice, rather than just learning what to practice.
+By prioritising the twin aspects within a joint commitment to learn both Haṭha Yoga practice techniques and Haṭha Yoga practice theory.
+The intended outcome of this two pronged approach is engaging in learning how to practice, rather than just learning what to practice.

 This means learning to engage with the process of what it means to have a personal Yoga practice alongside engaging learning to study the theory of the component principles that underpin what constitutes creating and sustaining a personalised Yoga practice.